bookshelf

 Projections by Karl Deisseroth

 Known as the inventor of optogenetics, Karl described his personal stories with psychiatric patients in poetic language.
-It reminds me that what I am working with every day are not just data points, but unique individuals with their struggles.
+It reminds me that what I am working with every day are not just data points, but unique individuals with their own struggles.

 On Intelligence by Jeff Hawkins